kristinemlarson/gnssrefl/README.md

 and fortran is set to True, unfortunately this will still occur.
 I am working on removing my code's dependence on **teqc**.

-The translator option is currently only for GPS satellites.
+The hybrid translator option is currently only for GPS satellites.
 It does not cover multi-GNSS.

 No phase center offsets have been applied to these reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.

-The L2C and L5 satellite lists are not time coded as they should be.
+The L2C and L5 GPS satellite lists are not time coded as they should be.
 I currently use a list from 2020.

 ### Utilities <a name="helper"</a>

 **daily averages** is a helper code for cryosphere people interested in daily snow accumulation.
-It can be used for lake levels. **It is not to be used for tides!**
+It can be used for lake levels. *It is not to be used for tides!*

 **download_rinex** can be useful if you want to download RINEX v2 or 3 files (using the version flag) without using the reflection-specific codes.
 Sample calls: